Phoenix-Chen-Git/CCMU/README.md

 FNR is set to be lower than 0.1 across all five folds.
 FPR remains consistently low (0.0316–0.0393), ROC-AUC is stable at 0.99, and PR-AUC values range from 0.31 to 0.40.
 These represent the best overall PR-AUC values among all tested models.

 ## Figure 6.
-Sequence-only Model Performance
+Sequence-only CCMU Performance
 <table align="center">
   <tr>
     <td align="center" colspan="2">